Historic Field Trips and Educational Getaways Near the Triangle: 2020

 Hours and admission: Open daily 9 a.m.-5 p.m.
 Ages 16+, $14; ages 15 and younger admitted free.

 Blacksburg, South Carolina

 Don’t miss: Check the events calendar and time your visit to see demonstration groups, such as the Kings Mountain Backcountry Militia.
-Learn about life in the 1700s with displays of blacksmithing and woodworking.
+Learn about life in the 1700s through blacksmithing and woodworking displays.

 Spencer, North Carolina

 The museum is located on what was once Southern Railway Co.’s largest steam locomotive repair facility.
-Explore exhibits that include antique cars, train depot, a 37-bay roundhouse, locomotives and rail cars.
+Explore antique cars, a train depot, a 37-bay roundhouse, locomotives, and rail cars.

 Don’t miss: Schedule your visit to include a 25-minute train ride, pulled by an antique diesel engine.
 Rides are seasonal.
 See website for calendar.

 COVID-19 response: “Due to Covid-19 restrictions, public buildings are limited to no more than 50 percent of the stated fire code capacity, with space available for social distancing throughout.
 Picnic shelters are open, arranged with fewer tables and greater distances in between.
 Train cars will be limited to 30 percent capacity and cars will be sanitized between each ride, including seats, windows, and handrails.
 Passengers will board their car through one vestibule door and exit on the opposite side, to limit or eliminate contact between passengers.”